Welsh folklore

-Welsh folklore is the collective term for the folklore of the Welsh people.
+Welsh folklore also known as Llên Gwerin or Llên y Werin (Folk Literature/Learning) is the collective term for the folklore of the Welsh people.
 It encompasses topics related to Welsh mythology, folk tales, customs, and oral tradition.

 Welsh folklore is related to Irish and Scottish folklore due to its Celtic traditions, as well as English folklore.
 It also shares similarities with Breton and Cornish folklore due to shared history.

 History

 Medieval

 There are numerous examples of Welsh folklore throughout Medieval Welsh literature, such as in the Historia Brittonum, Middle Welsh poetry and the Book of Taliesin.
 However, while there are allusions to Welsh folklore in the works of the "Beirdd yr Uchelwyr" (Poets of the Nobility) 1350 to 1600 it was the cyfarwyddiaid (singular: cyfarwydd, "storyteller"), who were mostly responsible for recording folklore in this period.

 The cyfarwyddiaid were members of the bardic order in Wales.
 The only historical cyfarwydd known by name is Bledri ap Cydifor ('Bledericus Walensis', 'Bleherus').
 The cyfawyddiaid were considered a learned class with duties and an education that exceeded that of a common poet.
 They were court officials with extensive training in their art, and often had a close relationship with their lord.
 Their duties extended to the traditions involved in praising, celebrating and mourning their lord.
 Welsh folklore includes a number of tales that were preserved and told by the cyfarwyddiaid, who were also tasked with conserving the traditional historical material, the accepted myth of the Welsh past, and sharing the corresponding stories, being considered as historians themselves.
 Besides storytelling, the cyfarwyddiaid also had the task of protecting the genealogies of the powerful families.

 The tales of Welsh lore were shared as proverbs and songs, in addition to simple spoken stories.
 The historical tales were told along with the non-historical fables, without significant distinction.
 This allowed culture and history to be explored and taught through the poetics of the time.
 In earlier periods, the penceirddiaid are believed to have narrated stories in the courts of princes and nobles.
 Later, the stories were told by the cyfarwyddiaid for audiences other than nobility.